gatsbyjs/gatsby/docs/blog/2018-05-24-launching-new-gatsby-company/index.md

 A friend and I decided to work on a startup idea using React to build data-driven landing pages for sales reps.

-During this time, I read two articles that had an enormous impact on me—“[The Log: What every software engineer should know about real-time data's unifying abstraction](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)” and “[Turning the database inside-out with Apache Samza](https://www.confluent.io/blog/turning-the-database-inside-out-with-apache-samza/).”
+During this time, I read two articles that had an enormous impact on me—"[The Log: What every software engineer should know about real-time data's unifying abstraction](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)" and "[Turning the database inside-out with Apache Samza](https://www.confluent.io/blog/turning-the-database-inside-out-with-apache-samza/)."
 Databases and distributed systems finally clicked for me, and I obsessed over how to implement event sourcing for my startup.
-The latter article’s elegant critique of caching as an inevitable source of bugs and complexity and its suggestion to use materialized views generated through event sourcing sunk deep.
+The latter article's elegant critique of caching as an inevitable source of bugs and complexity and its suggestion to use materialized views generated through event sourcing sunk deep.

 The traditional batch processing mode of computing—which reached its pinnacle with Hadoop—was taking heavy criticism as more and more applications demanded real-time data processing.
 The era of Big Data had arrived as the volume of data rolling through systems reached stratospheric levels at large numbers of companies.
 Kafka and stream processing frameworks like Spark were getting lots of attention.